huggingface/transformers/docs/source/tokenizer_summary.rst

     ["Do", "n't", "you", "love", "🤗", "Transformers", "?", "We", "sure", "do", "."]

-As can be seen Space -and punctuation tokenization, as well as rule-based tokenization, is used here.
-Space- and punctuation tokenization and rule-based tokenization are both examples of word tokenization, which is loosely defined as splitting sentences into words.
+As can be seen space and punctuation tokenization, as well as rule-based tokenization, is used here.
+Space and punctuation tokenization and rule-based tokenization are both examples of word tokenization, which is loosely defined as splitting sentences into words.
 While it's the most intuitive way to split texts into smaller chunks, this tokenization method can lead to problems for massive text corpora.
-In this case, space- and punctuation tokenization usually generates a very big vocabulary (the set of all unique words and tokens used). *E.g.*, :doc:`Transformer XL
+In this case, space and punctuation tokenization usually generates a very big vocabulary (the set of all unique words and tokens used). *E.g.*, :doc:`Transformer XL
-<model_doc/transformerxl>` uses space- and punctuation-tokenization, resulting in a vocabulary size of 267,735!
+<model_doc/transformerxl>` uses space and punctuation tokenization, resulting in a vocabulary size of 267,735!

-Such a big vocabulary size forces the model to have an enormous embedding matrix as the input- and output layer, which causes both an increased memory- and time complexity.
-In general, transformers models rarely have a vocabulary size greater than 50,000, especially if they are pre-trained only on a single language.
+Such a big vocabulary size forces the model to have an enormous embedding matrix as the input and output layer, which causes both an increased memory and time complexity.
+In general, transformers models rarely have a vocabulary size greater than 50,000, especially if they are pretrained only on a single language.

-So if simple space- and punctuation-tokenization is unsatisfactory, why not simply tokenize on characters?
-While character tokenization is very simple and would greatly reduce memory- and time complexity it makes it much harder for the model to learn meaningful input representations. *E.g.* learning a meaningful context-independent representation for the letter "t" is much harder as learning a context-independent representation for the word "today".
+So if simple space and punctuation tokenization is unsatisfactory, why not simply tokenize on characters?
+While character tokenization is very simple and would greatly reduce memory and time complexity it makes it much harder for the model to learn meaningful input representations. *E.g.* learning a meaningful context-independent representation for the letter ``"t"`` is much harder as learning a context-independent representation for the word ``"today"``.
 Therefore, character tokenization is often accompanied by a loss of performance.
 So to get the best of both worlds, transformers models use a hybrid between word-level and character-level tokenization called **subword** tokenization.

 Subword tokenization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Subword tokenization algorithms rely on the principle that frequently used words should not be split into smaller subwords, but rare words should be decomposed into meaningful subwords.
-For instance "annoyingly" might be considered a rare word and could be decomposed into "annoying" and "ly".
-Both "annoying" and "ly" as stand-alone sub-words would appear more frequently while at the same time the meaning of "annoyingly" is kept by the composite meaning of "annoying" and "ly".
+For instance ``"annoyingly"`` might be considered a rare word and could be decomposed into ``"annoying"`` and ``"ly".
+Both ``"annoying"`` and ``"ly"`` as stand-alone subwords would appear more frequently while at the same time the meaning of ``"annoyingly"`` is kept by the composite meaning of ``"annoying"`` and ``"ly"``.
 This is especially useful in agglutinative languages such as Turkish, where you can form (almost) arbitrarily long complex words by stringing together subwords.

 Subword tokenization allows the model to have a reasonable vocabulary size while being able to learn meaningful context-independent representations.
 In addition, subword tokenization enables the model to process words it has never seen before, by decomposing them into known subwords.
-For instance, the :class:`~transformers.BertTokenizer` tokenizes "I have a new GPU!" as follows:
+For instance, the :class:`~transformers.BertTokenizer` tokenizes ``"I have a new GPU!"`` as follows:

 .. code-block::